sygmaprotocol/sygma-sdk/README.md

 ## Example

-For examples of usage go the [`examples`](./examples/) folder
+For examples of usage, go to the [`examples`](./examples/) folder

 ## Contracts

-For interacting directly with the contracts use the `@buildwithsygma/sygma-contracts` package.
+For interacting directly with the contracts, use the `@buildwithsygma/sygma-contracts` package.

 ## Support
 <a href="https://discord.gg/ykXsJKfhgq">